osg-htc/docs/docs/data/osdf/install-origin-rpm.md

 *   Origin hostname
 *   Administrative and security contact(s)
-*   Institution that the cache belongs to
+*   Institution that the origin belongs to

 OSG Staff will register the origin and respond with the Resource Name that the origin was registered as.